Tr1ckX/Takeaway_Week-2/README.md

 <h5> Second week Challenge at [Makers Academy](http://www.makersacademy.com)

-Design a food takeaway application, using Twilio to confirm the order.<br>
+Design a food takeaway application, use Twilio to confirm the order.<br>
     - how to use ruby gems.
 'All that glitters is not gold'<br>
     - The APIs.
 Read, read and read.
 Specially the documentiation.
 If you find one...